 - Don’t submerge knives in the sink!
-Knives should be cleaned separately from other kitchen items to avoid injuries caused when reaching in dish water!
+Knives should be cleaned separately from other kitchen items to avoid injuries caused when reaching into the dishwater!

-- Sweep up broken glass instead of using hands to pick it up.
+- Sweep up broken glass instead of using your hands to pick it up.

-- Avoid using box cutters to breakdown cardboard whenever possible.
+- Whenever possible, avoid using box cutters to break down cardboard, whenever possible.

-- Avoid distractions like chit chat with other employees while using sharp objects.
+- Avoid distractions like chit-chatting with other employees while using sharp objects.